Bon Palashir Padabali: Reception

 Uttam Kumar’s massive melodrama about passion, violence and politics in the small village of Bon Palashi.
 The film is narrated through two sets of characters whose stories are intercut and eventually merged.
 Plans to develop the village loom large in the melodrama but the film impresses mainly through its scale (the title means The Songs of Bon Palashi) and its recourse to several acting idioms, including folk theatre.

-Uttam direction was huge praised by the critics.
+Uttam's direction was huge praised by the critics.
 Hindustan Standard wrote that time In Uttam Kumar we have found a director who shows his brilliance on diverse levels.
 That is main again in Bon Pilashir Padabali, whose 20,000 and odd feer are studded with sparklis of present achievement and future promise.'
-The film become blockbuster hit at the box office and become golden jubilee hit.
+The film became a blockbuster hit at the box office and a golden jubilee hit.